-MILWAUKEE, Wisc. – With his band’s seven-day midwestern tour a mere six weeks away, local convenience store clerk Mark Winston is afraid to request time off from the dead-end job he despises.
+MILWAUKEE – Local convenience store clerk Mark Winston is afraid to request time off from the dead-end job he despises, despite his band’s seven-day midwestern tour being a mere six weeks away, worried sources confirmed.

-“I’m going to get out of this place one day,” said Winston of the minimum wage job which mostly consists of selling cigarettes and scratch tickets to people waiting to die.
+“I’m going to get out of this place one day,” said Winston of the minimum wage job which mostly consists of selling cigarettes and scratch tickets to people waiting for the sweet release of death.
 “But I already used my sick days on that East Coast weekend and my manager is a real dickhead.
 I don’t even want to bring it up to him.”

 “Plus, I have responsibilities.
 If I leave who is going to fill up the nacho machine?” he added, looking around skittishly.
 “Carter?
 Ha!
-Carter doesn’t know what the fuck he’s doing — he’ll never be regional manager.
+Carter doesn’t know what the fuck he’s doing — that guy can barely stock Skittles.

 Winston’s job keeps him confined in the tiny 4×4 space behind the cashier for hours at a time.
 He gets one meal and two state-mandated 15-minute breaks each day.
 Still, somehow he considers his position at Eddie’s Gas & Liquor as a blessing.